codename-co/stack/README.md

 ## Motivation

-Finding, installing, and using the best free software shouldn't be a challenge.
-Stack simplifies this process by offering a seamless, one-click installation experience for carefully selected software applications.
+**Everyone deserves great software without friction.** Stack transforms the often complex process of discovering, installing, and managing quality free software into a delightful experience.
+With our carefully curated collection and one-click installation, we're eliminating barriers between people and the tools they need.

+Our mission: make exceptional software accessible to all.

 ## About